Back to Blog

 • Do they follow coding standards and linting rules?

-These are not esoteric developer concerns.
-They directly impact the reliability, maintainability, and longevity of your app.
-A team without these practices will produce code that works initially but becomes increasingly fragile and expensive to modify over time.
+These are not just developer trivia.
+They directly affect how reliable, maintainable, and long-lasting your app will be.
+A team without these habits builds code that works at first but grows fragile and costly to change over time.

 Security Awareness